On 2-representation infinite algebras arising from dimer models: Stable categories of (graded) MCM modules and tilting objects

 \begin{proof} Let $\sfD,\sfD^\prime$ be perfect matchings of $Q$ corresponding to $D, D^\prime$ respectively.
 The ``only if" part follows from Lemma~\ref{basic_mutation_pm2}.
 Thus, we show the other direction.

 {\bf(Step1)} If $D$ and $D^\prime$ correspond to the same lattice point, then we have $[D-D^\prime]=(0,0)$.
-Then, $D-D^\prime$ consists of cycles that can be divided into the following two types; \begin{itemize} \item cycles $C_1,\cdots, C_s$ that are homologically trivial, that is, $[C_i]=(0,0)$ for any $i=1,\cdots,s$, \item cycles $E_1,\cdots,E_t,E_{t+1},\cdots, E_{2t}$ that are not homologically trivial, and $[E_j]=-[E_{t+j}]\neq(0,0)$ for any $j=1,\cdots,t$. \end{itemize} Indeed, the former case is trivial, and the later case can be verified as follows.
-Let us consider the cycles $E_1,\cdots,E_u$ in $D-D^\prime$ that are not homologically trivial.
+Then, $D-D^\prime$ consists of cycles that can be divided into the following two types: \begin{itemize} \item cycles $C_1,\dots, C_s$ that are homologically trivial, that is, $[C_i]=(0,0)$ for any $i=1,\dots,s$, \item cycles $E_1,\dots,E_t,E_{t+1},\dots, E_{2t}$ that are not homologically trivial, and $[E_j]=-[E_{t+j}]=v$ for any $j=1,\dots,t$, where $v$ is a certain primitive vector. \end{itemize} Indeed, the former case is trivial, and the later case can be verified as follows.
+Let us consider the cycles $E_1,\dots,E_u$ in $D-D^\prime$ that are not homologically trivial.
 Since they are obtained as the difference of two perfect matchings, they do not have self-intersections, and any pair of these cycles do not have an intersection.
 Thus, the slopes of any pair of these cycles are linearly dependent.
 Let $v\coloneqq[E_1]$.
-Since the slopes of these cycles are primitive, we have that each slope is either $v$ or $-v$.
+Since the slopes of these cycles are primitive, we see that each slope is either $v$ or $-v$.
 Since $[D-D^\prime]=(0,0)$, the number of cycles whose slope is $v$ coincides with that of cycles whose slope is $-v$.
-Thus, we set $u=2t$ for some integer $t>0$, and by renumbering subscripts (if necessary) we have that they satisfy $[E_1]=\cdots=[E_t]=v$, and $[E_{t+1}]=\cdots=[E_{2t}]=-v$.
+Thus, we have $u=2t$ for some integer $t>0$, and by renumbering subscripts (if necessary) we have the assertion.

 {\bf(Step2)} In this step, we fix the notation.
-Let $C$ be a region on the two-torus $\TT$ that takes the form either \begin{enumerate}[\rm (a)] \item the region determined as the inside of some homologically trivial cycle $C_i$ (assume that $C_i$ is contained in $C$, and there is no homologically trivial cycle in $C$ except $C_i$), or \item the region $C_{\ell m}$ determined as follows. \end{enumerate} We consider the cycles $E_1,\cdots,E_t,E_{t+1},\cdots, E_{2t}$.
-Since $[E_j]=-[E_{t+j}]=v$, there are cycles $E_\ell$ and $E_{t+m}$ with $v=[E_\ell]=-[E_{t+m}]$ such that there is no cycle whose homology class is either $v$ of $-v$ in the region determined as the intersection of the right of $E_\ell$ and the right of $E_{t+m}$, and we denote this region by $C_{\ell m}$.
-Furthermore, we assume that there is no homologically trivial cycle in $C_{\ell m}$, indeed our problem will be reduced to such a situation in (Step6) below.
+Let $C$ be a region on the two-torus $\TT$ that takes the form either \begin{enumerate}[\rm (a)] \item the region determined as the inside of some homologically trivial cycle $C_i$ (assume that $C_i$ is contained in $C$ as the boundary, and there is no homologically trivial cycle in $C$ except $C_i$), or \item the region $C_{\ell m}$ determined as follows. \end{enumerate} We consider the cycles $E_1,\dots,E_t,E_{t+1},\dots, E_{2t}$.
+Since $[E_j]=-[E_{t+j}]=v$, there are cycles $E_\ell$ and $E_{t+m}$ with $v=[E_\ell]=-[E_{t+m}]$ such that there is no cycle whose homology class is either $v$ or $-v$ in the region determined as the intersection of the right of $E_\ell$ and the right of $E_{t+m}$, and we denote this region by $C_{\ell m}$.
+Furthermore, we assume that there is no homologically trivial cycle in $C_{\ell m}$, indeed our problem will be reduced to such a situation in (Step5) below.